By Mayo Clinic Staff

-Splenectomy is a surgical procedure to remove your spleen — an organ that sits under your rib cage on the left side of your abdomen.
-The spleen helps fight infection and filters unneeded material, such as old or damaged blood cells.
-Although your bone marrow produces most of your blood products, the spleen also produces red blood cells and certain types of white blood cells.
+Splenectomy is a surgical procedure to remove your spleen.
+The spleen is an organ that sits under your rib cage on the upper left side of your abdomen.
+It helps fight infection and filters unneeded material, such as old or damaged blood cells.

 Splenectomy is used to treat a wide variety of diseases and conditions.
 Your doctor may recommend splenectomy if you have one of the following:

 - Ruptured spleen.
-If your spleen ruptures due to a severe abdominal injury or because of enlargement of your spleen (splenomegaly), the result may be life-threatening, internal bleeding.
-Splenectomy is frequently required to treat a ruptured spleen.
+If your spleen ruptures due to a severe abdominal injury or because of an enlarged spleen (splenomegaly), the result may be life-threatening, internal bleeding.

 - Blood disorder.
-Severe cases of certain blood disorders, such as idiopathic thrombocytopenic purpura (ITP), polycythemia vera, thalassemia and sickle cell anemia, may require splenectomy.
-But splenectomy is typically used only after other treatments have failed to reduce the symptoms of these disorders.
+Blood disorders that may be treated with splenectomy include idiopathic thrombocytopenic purpura, polycythemia vera, thalassemia and sickle cell anemia.
+But splenectomy is typically performed only after other treatments have failed to reduce the symptoms of these disorders.

 - Infection.
-A severe infection or a large collection of pus surrounded by inflammation (abscess) within your spleen that doesn't respond to other treatment may require splenectomy.
+A severe infection or a large collection of pus surrounded by inflammation (abscess) in your spleen may require spleen removal if it doesn't respond to other treatment.

 - Cyst or tumor.
 Noncancerous cysts or tumors inside the spleen may require splenectomy if they become large or are difficult to remove completely.

 Splenectomy is generally a safe procedure.
-But as with any surgery, splenectomy carries the potential risk of complications.
+But as with any surgery, splenectomy carries the potential risk of complications, including:

 - Blood clots

-- Injury to other organs nearby, including your stomach, pancreas and colon
+- Injury to nearby organs, including your stomach, pancreas and colon

 Long-term risk of infection

-After spleen removal, you're more likely to contract serious or even life-threatening infections.
-Following splenectomy, your doctor may recommend you receive a pneumonia vaccine and yearly flu vaccines.
-In some cases, preventive antibiotics may be recommended as well, especially if you have other conditions that increase your risk of serious infections.
+After spleen removal, you're more likely to contract serious or life-threatening infections.
+Your doctor may recommend you receive vaccines against pneumonia, influenza, Haemophilus influenza type b (Hib) and meningococci.
+He or she may also recommend that you take preventive antibiotics, especially if you have other conditions that increase your risk of serious infections.

-To prepare for splenectomy and if there is time before the surgery, you may need to:
+To prepare for splenectomy and if you have time before the surgery, you may need to:

-- Receive blood transfusions before surgery to ensure you have enough blood cells following removal of your spleen
+- Receive blood transfusions to ensure you have enough blood cells after your spleen is removed.

-- Receive a pneumococcal vaccine to help prevent infection after your spleen is removed
+- Receive a pneumococcal vaccine and possibly other vaccines to help prevent infection after your spleen is removed.

 Your doctor will give you specific instructions to help you prepare.

-Minimally invasive (laparoscopic) splenectomy.
+Laparoscopic splenectomy.
 During laparoscopic splenectomy, the surgeon makes four small incisions in your abdomen.
-A tube with a tiny video camera is inserted into your abdomen through one of the incisions.
-Your surgeon watches the video images on a monitor in the operating room as special surgical tools are inserted through the other incisions in your abdomen and your spleen is removed.
-The incisions are then closed.
+He or she then inserts a tube with a tiny video camera into your abdomen through one of the incisions.
+Your surgeon watches the video images on a monitor and removes the spleen with special surgical tools that are put in the other three incisions.
+Then he or she closes the incisions.

 Laparoscopic splenectomy isn't appropriate for everyone.
 A ruptured spleen usually requires open splenectomy.
 In some cases your surgeon may begin with a laparoscopic approach and find it necessary to make a larger incision because of scar tissue from previous operations or other complications.

-- Traditional (open) splenectomy.
-During open splenectomy, your surgeon makes an incision in the middle of your abdomen.
-Muscle and other tissue are moved aside to reveal your spleen.
-Your surgeon then removes the spleen, and closes the incision.
+- Open splenectomy.
+During open splenectomy, your surgeon makes an incision in the middle of your abdomen and moves aside muscle and other tissue to reveal your spleen.
+He or she then removes the spleen and closes the incision.

 - After you go home.
-Talk to your doctor about how long to wait until resuming your normal daily activities.
-Doctors usually recommend staying home from work or school and not driving for at least one week after surgery, but it may be longer depending on your situation.
-Full recovery from splenectomy typically takes from four to six weeks.
+Talk to your doctor about how long to wait until resuming your daily activities.
+If you had laparoscopic surgery, it may be two weeks.
+After open surgery it may be six weeks.

-If you have a splenectomy due to a ruptured spleen, further treatment usually isn't necessary.
-If splenectomy was performed to treat another disorder, additional treatment may be required, depending on your medical situation.
+If you had splenectomy due to a ruptured spleen, further treatment usually isn't necessary.
+If it was done to treat another disorder, additional treatment may be required.